mmazurekdev/fastapi-tests/README.md

 `docker-compose run -p 8000:8000 backend_app`

 It should run two services: postgres and this app.
+There is one extra service (db_editor).

 ## Use